 Zachary Bennett (Eric Wynn), David Huband (Dodd), Stephanie Moore (Cassandra Rains), Martin Roach (Robert Haskell), Michael Riley (Mr Jax), Mike “Nug” Nahrgang (Meyerhold), Terri Hawkes (Jellico), Richard McMillan (Bartok), Josh Peace (Mr Finn), Diego Klattenhoff (Mr Quigley), Tony Munch (Owen)

-Cube Zero is stuck with the problem of being a second sequel to a series with an initial concept that does not offer much room for expansion.
+Cube Zero is stuck with the problem of being a second sequel in a series with an initial concept that does not offer much room for expansion.
 Cube2: Hypercube did an effective job of expanding the basics by stretching the cube dimensionally, allowing time travel and strange permutations of space.
-Cube Zero apparently cannot think of anything to add to that and so returns to the original cube’s basic design – its one novelty as a story is focusing on the technicians monitoring the experiment.
-Somehow, watching technicians sitting at their desks trying to while away time is a far less interesting concept than one where people are trying to puzzle out the nature of the labyrinth they are trapped inside.
-Ernie Barbarash does not seem interested in the scenes inside the maze and these offer little that is new or different to what has been established before.
+Cube Zero apparently cannot think of anything to add to that and so returns to the original cube’s basic design – the one novelty it has as a story is focusing on the technicians monitoring the experiment.
+That said, watching technicians sitting at their desks trying to while away time is a far less interesting concept than one where people are trying to puzzle out the nature of the labyrinth they are trapped inside.
+Barbarash does not seem interested in the scenes inside the maze and these offer little that is new or different to what has been established before.